Uncomputability of Phase Diagrams: A 2D Marker Checkerboard

 \section{A 2D Marker Checkerboard}

 In this section we will introduce a Hamiltonian on a one-dimensional spin chain which has a fine-tuned negative energy.
 More specifically, our goal in this section is to take the tiling pattern given in \cref{fig:checkerboard-tiling} used to define $\Hchecker'$ in \cref{lem:Hchecker'}, and on a separate layer add the Marker Hamiltonian $\Hmarker$ from \cite[Thm.\ 11]{Bausch_1D_Undecidable}.
+The Marker Hamiltonian, plus the classical TM encoded in the classical Hamiltonian will then be used to correct for the energy penalties caused by the quantum phase estimation being done approximately (and thus picking up some error).